QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/data.md

 #### Data quality

-During the creating, storage, and usage, we need to ensure that the data stored if of high quality.
+During the creating, storage, and usage, we need to ensure that the data created/stored/used if of high quality.
 </div><div>

 1. **Accurate**: represent the truth (in real life)